awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 **Note**
 For more information about advanced `kubelet` customization, including manually starting it or passing in custom configuration parameters, see [Specifying an AMI](#launch-template-custom-ami)\.
 If a custom AMI ID is specified in a launch template, Amazon EKS doesn't merge user data\.

-The following details provide more information about the user data section for Amazon Linux or Bottlerocket\.
+The following details provide more information about the user data section\.

 ------
 #### [ Amazon Linux user data ]